chrisdonovan1006/androidmouseproject/README.md

 androidmouseproject
 ===================

-This is a android bluetooth wireless mouse project, that allows the user to use thier android phone as a wireless mouse.
+This is a android bluetooth wireless mouse project, that allows the user to use their android phone as a wireless controller.
-The use connect the phone to the PC/Laptop via a bluetooth doogle the phone is then used to control is on screen cursor.
+The user can connect the phone to the PC/Laptop via a bluetooth doogle the phone is then used to control the cursor on the screen.